 15. How complicated was it to make the flux capacitor so life-like?
 Was it the most challenging part of the project or not?

-Although not the most difficult, the flux capacitor is the most symbolic part of the Delorean car from Back to the Future.
+Although not the most difficult, the flux capacitor is the most symbolic part of the DeLorean Back to the Future car.

 The most difficult parts were the doors and getting them to open efficiently.
 Also, being able to put cables and lights has been the biggest challenge.